bimaguava/123-log/content/network/setup-pfsense-firewall-behind-router-openwrt.md

 It's done! don't forget to enable OpenWRT firewall at System>Startup.

-Now, pfSense can get a internet connection and have an access from OpenWRT router to implement a Remote Access VPN.
+And let's see..

 ![](https://res.cloudinary.com/bimagv/image/upload/v1612704341/2021-02/123/2021-02-07--T13-25-23_c2f2dn.png)

+Now I'm clear with prerequisite, my pfSense can get a internet connection and have an access from OpenWRT router to implement a Remote Access VPN.

+Next is follow this steps to get and manage internet for client.

 ### Step 1: Setup pfSense to allow inbound traffic for client internet connection